LithoCoders/dailycpp/EffectiveModernC++/chapter2/prefer_auto_to_explicit_type.md

 # Item 5

-Note: Contains code snippets from Effective Modern C++ by Scott Meyers
+Note: Contains code snippets from Effective Modern C++ by Scott Meyers Skipped the part on std::function as it goes out of point.

 Today, we we'll be discussing Item 5, which describes why the keyword `auto` should be used in place of explicit type declarations.
 The advantages of auto are as follows: